How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Related Work

-Researchers did various studies to characterize the crowdsourced knowledge available on StackOverflow~\cite{Nasehi2012,Movshovitz-Attias2013,Pinto2014,Gantayat2015,Honsel2015,Fischer2017,meng2018secure,Zhang2018,Meng2019:icse,Bangash2019,Openja2020}.
+Researchers performed studies to characterize the crowd-sourced knowledge on StackOverflow~\cite{Nasehi2012,Movshovitz-Attias2013,Gantayat2015,Honsel2015,meng2018secure,Zhang2018,Meng2019:icse}.
 Specifically, Movshovitz-Attias et al.~\cite{Movshovitz-Attias2013} analyzed the SO reputation system to identify the participation patterns of high and low reputation users.
 Honsel et al.~\cite{Honsel2015} first interviewed five developers to identify the nine myths they believed, and then analyzed SO data to check those myths.
-Gantayat et al.~\cite{Gantayat2015} studied the synergy between voting and acceptance of answers on SO.
-They observed that in 81\% of threads that have multiple answers, the accepted answers are top-voted.

-Some researchers examined SO threads related to specialized domains.
-For instance, Pinto et al.~\cite{Pinto2014} analyzed energy consumption-related posts to explore developers' concerns, the important aspects of energy consumption, and developers' solutions to improve energy efficiency.
-Zhang et al.~\cite{Zhang2018} studied the code examples of API usage, to reveal answers that may misuse APIs.
-Bangash et al.~\cite{Bangash2019} analyzed the machine learning-related posts, to investigate developers' understanding of machine learning.
-Openja et al.~\cite{Openja2020} analyzed release engineering questions, to understand the modern release engineering topics of interest and their difficulty.
-Fischer et al.~\cite{Fischer2017}, Meng et al.~\cite{meng2018secure}, and Chen et al.~\cite{Meng2019:icse} examined SO posts related to Java security, to identify developers' concerns on security implementation, technical challenges, or vulnerabilities in answer code.
+Gantayat et al.~\cite{Gantayat2015} studied the synergy between voting and acceptance of answers on SO, finding the accepted answers to be top-voted in 81\% of threads.
+Some researchers examined SO threads for specialized domains.
+For instance, Zhang et al.~\cite{Zhang2018} studied the code examples of API usage, to reveal answers with API misuses.
+Meng et al.~\cite{meng2018secure}, and Chen et al.~\cite{Meng2019:icse} examined SO posts on Java security, to reveal developers' concerns on security implementation, technical challenges, or vulnerabilities in answer code.

 Our study is related to all studies summarized above, but has a unique focus on the answer reuse by open-source Java projects available on GitHub.
 The study most related to our work was conducted by Nasehi et al.~\cite{Nasehi2012}, who manually inspected 163 discussion threads, and identified several characteristics of well-received answers (i.e., answers with score 4 or above).
 Our data analysis complements Nasehi's study.